quick-tv/fiddle-core/README.md

 import { Paths, Runner } from '@quick-tv/fiddle-core';

 const paths: Paths = {
-  // where to store zipfiles of downloaded quicktv versions
+  // where to store zipfiles of downloaded quick-tv versions
-  electronDownloads: '/tmp/my/quicktv-downloads',
+  electronDownloads: '/tmp/my/quick-tv-downloads',

-  // where to install an quicktv version to be used by the Runner
+  // where to install an quick-tv version to be used by the Runner
-  electronInstall: '/tmp/my/quicktv-install',
+  electronInstall: '/tmp/my/quick-tv-install',

   // where to save temporary copies of fiddles
   fiddles: '/tmp/my/fiddles',